5 Reasons to Love February

 3. Real Bread Week

 Here at The School House, we bake our own bread for our guests’ breakfasts.
 We usually bake a 50/50 loaf using wholemeal and white flour, which our guests love, though we are always happy to bake a plain white loaf if preferred.
-It tastes particularly good toasted with our home-made Seville orange marmalade.
+It tastes particularly good toasted with our home-made Seville orange marmalade and damson jam.

 Try a New Bread Recipe

-In the past we’ve experimented with an overnight Marmite loaf and we recently made a sundried tomato loaf for a soup lunch with friends, which was delicious.
-During Real Bread Week (19th – 27th February) we’ll be trying some different breakfast bread recipes.
-There might even be a ‘special of the day’ for guests to try, so we look forward to experimenting.
+In the past we’ve experimented with an overnight Marmite loaf and we've made a sundried tomato loaf for a soup lunch with friends, which was delicious.
+The latest planned experiment is a paneer & chilli loaf from Nadiya Hussain which looks divine.
+During Real Bread Week (Feb 15th to 23rd in 2025) we like to try some different breakfast bread recipes.

 Loaf of bread